Facts and Questions

 What happened to the National Philanthropy Day awards?

-There will not be any traditional National Philanthropy Day awards in 2020.
-In a year where nothing has been business as usual, we have chosen to celebrate the partnership between the philanthropist, the fundraiser, and the innovative organizations that have helped our community through this trying time.
+There will not be any traditional National Philanthropy Day awards.
+Instead, we have chosen to celebrate the partnership between the philanthropist, the fundraiser, and the innovative organizations that have helped our community through this trying time.

 Will there be an in-person event?